 President Syngman Rhee immediately made this the martial art of the South Korean army.
 Years later after failed attempts to make a unified organization, the World TaeKwondo Federation was formed in 1973, a year after the establishment of the national TaeKwondo Academy the Kukkiwon.
 After an official governing body was established this led to an explosion of popularity and as of today TaeKwondo is one of the most practiced martial arts in the world.

-Philosophy of Jiu-Jitsu
+The Philosophy of Jiu-Jitsu vs Taekwondo

 For Jiu Jitsu practitioners, the martial art is a way of life that connects people around the world.
 Here is what the philosophy of Jiu Jitsu teaches.